Pythonaire/FakeGatoHistory/README.md

 To understand the example:

-In this example, a sensor unit (eg. PlantSensor 433 MHz) send fresh data each 30 minutes to a 433 Mhz bridge unit.
+In this example, a sensor unit (eg. PlantSensor 433 MHz) send fresh data each 30 minutes to a raspberry bridge. (see also <https://github.com/Pythonaire/HAP-Python-Packet-Bridge>)

 The bridge store these data in a dictionary.
 The "GardenValue" class call each 5 minutes for fresh data via getCache() the result is {"Charge": XX, "Soil"XX, "Hum": XX, "Temp": XX}.
 This dictionary will be maped to the homekit.